List of Black Butler characters: Nobles

-Marquess Alexis Leon Midford is the leader of the British Knights and Ciel's uncle-by-marriage, as well as Elizabeth and Edward's father.
-Unlike his wife, he is light-hearted and slightly oblivious, although he puts on a façade of a calm, silent and stern individual.
+Marquess Alexis Leon Midford is the leader of the British Knights and is Ciel's uncle-by-marriage, as well as Elizabeth and Edward's father.
+Unlike his wife, he is light-hearted and slightly oblivious, although he puts on a facade of a calm, silent and stern individual.
 He once attended to Weston College with Vincent and Diedrich, where he was the fag for the latter.
 As head of the British Knights and like the rest of the Midford family, he is an expert swordsman.

 Chlaus is a nobleman and an old friend of Vincent.
 Although he lives in Italy, Chlaus enjoys traveling a lot and visits London occasionally whenever he is called on.
 As part of the Phantomhive family's network of informants in the underworld, he works closely with Ciel, who he has known since the latter's childhood.
 As such, Ciel looks up to him as an uncle and is kind and polite to him.
 In return, Chlaus is very light-hearted and cordial in Ciel's presence, and he is always willing to do favors for him.

 Diederich is a German noble and a childhood friend of Vincent since their schooldays at Weston College, where he was made Vincent's permanent fag after losing a bet to him, therefore establishing their lifelong affiliation to each other.
 After Vincent's death, he continues to be part of the Phantomhive family's network of informants in the underworld.
 Even since his schooldays, Diederich has always been a strict, dignified, and honorable man.
 However, he has also shown to be short-tempered when provoked, easily irritable, and impatient.
 He seems to have a gained a substantial amount of weight since Vincent's death.
 He comes to Ciel's aid when Ciel is sent to Germany by Queen Victoria to investigate a series of strange deaths.